gbtami/pychess-variants/static/docs/zh/minishogi.md

 The starting setup is as above.
 Unlike standard shogi, there is no knight or lance.
 There is only one pawn, a bishhop and rook, and one of each general.
 Promotion is only done in the last rank.

+Additionally, regarding repetitions: repetitions that are not perpetuals are adjucated as a win for *gote*/white after the fourth repetition.

 ## Strategy

 Due to the smaller board size, the rook and bishop are not as dominant as standard shogi.
 However, their promotions are still very much threatening.